Thomas Hobbes

-Thomas Hobbes (/hɒbz/ HOBZ; 5/15 April 1588 – 4/14 December 1679) was an English philosopher.
-Hobbes is best known for his 1651 book Leviathan, in which he expounds an influential formulation of social contract theory.
-In addition to political philosophy, Hobbes contributed to a diverse array of other fields, including history, jurisprudence, geometry, theology, and ethics, as well as philosophy in general.
+Thomas Hobbes (/hɒbz/ HOBZ; 5 April 1588 – 4 December 1679) was an English philosopher, best known for his 1651 book Leviathan, in which he expounds an influential formulation of social contract theory.
 He is considered to be one of the founders of modern political philosophy.

+In his early life, overshadowed by his father's departure following a fight, he was taken under the care of his wealthy uncle.
+Hobbes's academic journey began in Westport, leading him to the University of Oxford, where he was exposed to classical literature and mathematics.
+He then graduated from the University of Cambridge in 1608.
+He became a tutor to the Cavendish family, which connected him to intellectual circles and initiated his extensive travels across Europe.
+These experiences, including meetings with figures like Galileo, shaped his intellectual development.

+After returning to England from France in 1637, Hobbes witnessed the destruction and brutality of the English Civil War from 1642 to 1651 between Parliamentarians and Royalists, which heavily influenced his advocacy for governance by an absolute sovereign in Leviathan, as the solution to human conflict and societal breakdown.
+Aside from social contract theory, Leviathan also popularized ideas such as the state of nature ("war of all against all") and laws of nature.
+His other major works include the trilogy De Cive (1642), De Corpore (1655), and De Homine (1658) as well as the posthumous work Behemoth (1681).

+Hobbes contributed to a diverse array of fields, including history, jurisprudence, geometry, optics, theology, classical translations, ethics, as well as philosophy in general, marking him as a polymath.
+Despite controversies and challenges, including accusations of atheism and contentious debates with contemporaries, Hobbes's work profoundly influenced the understanding of political structure and human nature.

 Biography

 Early life

 Thomas Hobbes was born on 5 April 1588 (Old Style), in Westport, now part of Malmesbury in Wiltshire, England.
 Having been born prematurely when his mother heard of the coming invasion of the Spanish Armada, Hobbes later reported that "my mother gave birth to twins: myself and fear."
 Hobbes had a brother, Edmund, about two years older, as well as a sister, Anne.

 Although Thomas Hobbes's childhood is unknown to a large extent, as is his mother's name, it is known that Hobbes's father, Thomas Sr., was the vicar of both Charlton and Westport.
 Hobbes's father was uneducated, according to John Aubrey, Hobbes's biographer, and he "disesteemed learning."
 Thomas Sr. was involved in a fight with the local clergy outside his church, forcing him to leave London.
 As a result, the family was left in the care of Thomas Sr.'s older brother, Francis, a wealthy glove manufacturer with no family of his own.